Floating Households

 Image courtesy of City of Vancouver Archives

-In keeping with maritime tradition, many of these vessels were named for the wives and daughters of their owners, reflecting the close ties between family, ownership, and enterprise in this segment of the maritime economy.
+In keeping with maritime tradition, many of tugs were named for the wives and daughters of their owners.

 Canadian Pacific steamships